 - Emergency medical treatment You get emergency medical treatment from a non-network provider.
-The non-network provider cannot balance bill you for your emergency medical treatment. (see page I-4 for the definition of "emergency medical treatment"). - You use a network hospital or network ambulatory surgical center You get services and supplies from non-network providers in connection with a visit to a network hospital (including the outpatient department) or a network ambulatory surgical center.
+The non-network provider cannot balance bill you for your emergency medical treatment.
+(See page J-4 for the definition of "emergency medical treatment".) - You use a network hospital or network ambulatory surgical center You get services and supplies from non-network providers in connection with a visit to a network hospital (including the outpatient department) or a network ambulatory surgical center.
 The non-network provider cannot balance bill you.
 However, this does not apply if you give informed consent to your healthcare professional agreeing to give up your protections from balance billing (you do not have to give consent if you don't want to). - Non-network providers who provide inpatient consultations or specialize in anesthesiology, emergency medicine, pathology, or radiology You use non-network providers who provide inpatient consultations or who specialize in anesthesiology, emergency medicine, pathology, or radiology.
 You pay the network costsharing.
-Unless the rules above about emergency medical treatment or visits to a network hospital or network ambulatory surgical center apply, the provider may also balance bill you. - Ambulance services You use a non-network ambulance service (ground, air, water).
-Non-network air ambulance providers cannot balance bill you.
-Non-network ground and water ambulance providers can balance bill you.
+Unless the rules above about emergency medical treatment or visits to a network hospital or network ambulatory surgical center apply, the provider may also balance bill you.